codecygen/089-NextJS-Blog-Website2/README.md

    (ISR)     incremental static regeneration (uses revalidate in getStaticProps)
 ```

 The console output above normally highlighted "355kb" with red in the actual Linux terminal.
-This is an indication that we might have heavy dependencies installed for the slug page.
+This is an indication that we might have heavy dependencies installed for the post details page.
+We can still deploy that but it is a clearly indication that the situation is not optimal.
 ```
 /posts/[slug]                                              284 kB          355 kB
 ```

+Much lighter versions of codes can be used inside PostContent.js.

 #### Full Static Build
 - **next export** command.
 This has to be added to the **"scripts"** section of the **package.json**.
 The entry should be written as **"export": "next export"**.